ykhushbu183/ykhushbu183/README.md

 ### About Me

-- Working on DeFi projects on GIWA Chain
+- Working on DeFi projects
 - Smart contract development and dApp prototyping
 - Learning Solidity, Web3 integrations, and blockchain architecture
 - Open to collaborating on Web3 and DeFi experiments